x97mdr/pickles/CONTRIBUTING.md

 ## To Request a Feature

-- Create an issue.
+- Create an issue

 ## To Ask a Question

-- Create an issue.
+- Create an issue

 ## To Report a Bug

 - Create an issue
 - Describe steps to reproduce the bug
 - If at all possible, attach feature file(s) that cause the bug.
-In most cases you can remove the steps from the scenarios in order to protect your intellectual property.
+In most cases you can remove the steps from the scenarios in order to protect your intellectual property